ibrahimahmedoglu/HateSpeechAndFactChecking/readme.md

 This repository contains the code, data, and resources for the master's thesis project:

 **"Can integrating a fact-checking knowledge base improve the performance of hate speech detection?"**
-*Ibrahim Ahmedoglu – MSc Artificial Intelligence, Leiden University, 2025*
+*Ibrahim Ahmedoglu – MSc Artificial Intelligence, Vrije Amsterdam University, 2025*

 ---